sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 If you are creating a document from the animal or person records, then the same rules apply as for vaccinations and medical records when accessing payments. payments.
-The Recent keyword looks for payments that have been received.
+The Recent keyword looks for payments that have been received and Due for non-received payments.

 However, if you create an invoice/receipt document from the payment tab of a person or animal record (or the payment book), you can select multiple payments